OutSystems/docs-odc/src/eap/integration-with-systems/mobile-plugins/firebase-plugin/firebase-cloud-messaging-plugin-configurator-api.md

 Firebase SDKs for Android and iOS don't support subscribing to topics if the name contains spaces, like `TV Shows`.

+### On Changes in Android 15

+From Android 15 onwards, users can install an app in the [Private space](https://developer.android.com/about/versions/15/features#private-space).
+Users can lock their private space at any time, which means that push notifications are not shown until the user unlocks it.

+It is not possible to detect if an app is installed in the private space.
+Therefore, if your app shows any critical notifications, inform your users to avoid installing the app in the private space.

+For more information about the behavior changes of your app related to the private space, refer to [Android documentation](https://developer.android.com/about/versions/15/behavior-changes-all#private-space-changes).

 ## On compatibility with Firebase Performance

 For both iOS and Android.